gshudhanshu/cm3050-mobile-development/readme.md

 Ensure you have Node.js and npm installed on your computer.
 Download Node.js and npm https://nodejs.org/en/download

+Expo CLI is also required:
+npm install -g expo-cli

 ## Installation

 Clone the repository: